Abstract:

 P. kansuensis and

 P. verticillata remained relatively stable overall (retention rate > 82.28%) and demonstrated stronger potential for stress adaptation.
 Future expansion areas for all four species primarily migrated towards the northwest (Shiqu County) and southwest (Liangshan Prefecture).
-Consequently, we recommend enhanced dynamic monitoring in these hotspot regions to prevent potential disruption of grassland ecosystems due to biological invasion
+Therefore, the dynamic monitoring of these hotspot regions should be strengthened in the future to prevent potential disruption of grassland ecosystems due to biological invasion.